pestphp/docs/datasets.md

 You can easily obtain complex datasets by combining both **inline** and **shared** datasets.
 When doing so, the datasets will be combined using a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) approach.

-In the next example, we perform a check to ensure that each of the given businesses are closed on each of the provided weekdays:
+In the following example, we verify that all of the specified businesses are closed on each of the provided weekdays.

 ```php
 dataset('days_of_the_week', [